to0MuchAtOnce/Tom-Lewis/posts/Adding dark mode to this site.md

 date: '2023-06-20'
 ---

 These days more and more websites are offering dark mode.
 I personally look for it on every site I visit, that’s if it’s not already the only theme available.
 For my site I wanted to give the user a choice of theme based on their preference.
-In this tutorial I’ll show you how I implemented a theme switcher for this site which saves the selected theme to localStorage for the next time the you visit.
+In this tutorial I’ll show you how I implemented a theme switcher for this site which saves the selected theme to localStorage for the next time you visit.

 I began by creating a state variable to track the current theme in `_app.tsx` using the `useState` hook.
 The `theme` variable holds the current theme and updates it accordingly.
 When triggered, if the theme is set to `LightTheme` it will be set to `DarkTheme`, and vice versa.
 I initialised it with the default app theme, `LightTheme` and then passed it as a prop to`DashboardLayout.tsx`.